- The Complete Guide -

 eSM is the automated process of comparing financial data, trade records, invoices, and payment details, between counterparties to confirm that both sides of a transaction agree before payment is released.

-In traditional workflows, back-office teams manually cross-reference data from trading platforms (ETRM systems), accounting software, invoicing tools, and bank records. electronic Settlement Matching replaces this manual comparison with an automated system that ingests data from multiple sources and flags discrepancies instantly.
+In traditional workflows, back-office teams manually cross-reference data from trading platforms (ETRM systems), accounting software, invoicing tools, and bank records. eSM replaces this manual comparison with an automated system that ingests data from multiple sources and flags discrepancies instantly.

 An eSM system typically validates: